cesarferreira/swearjar/README.md

 - Recursive directory scanning
 - Case-insensitive swear word matching
 - Highlighting of swear words within the text
+- Ability to command+click to the offending line
 - Summary of findings with counts per file and total
 - Ability to ignore certain directories and file types